Does this test have other names?

 How do I get ready for this test?

-You don't need to prepare for this test.
+You don't need to get ready for this test.
 Let your healthcare provider know the date

 of your last menstrual period.
 Be sure your provider knows about all medicines, herbs,